Non-Markovian maximal couplings and a vertical reflection principle on a class of sub-Riemannian manifolds: The 3-dimensional Heisenberg group

 \begin{THM} Consider two points in $\bH$ on the same vertical fiber with vertical separation $2a>0$; then there exist coordinates such that the points are $(0,0,0)$ and $(0,0,2a)$ (after possibly switching them).
 Let $B_t=(r_t,\theta_t,z_t)$ be a Heisenberg Brownian motion (expressed in cylindrical coordinates) started from $(0,0,0)$, and let $\sigma_a$ be the first hitting time of the set $\{z=a\}$, which is a.s.\ finite.
 Then if $\tilde{B}_t=(\tilde{r}_t,\tilde{\theta}_t,\tilde{z}_t)$ is the process defined by

 (where $R_{(r,\theta)}$ is the reflection of $\bR^2$ as in Lemma \ref{Lem:BM}), $\tilde{B}_t$ is a Heisenberg Brownian motion started from $(0,0,2a)$, coupled with $B_t$ such that $\sigma_a$ is their coupling time.
-Moreover, this coupling is maximal, and $z_t$ satisfies the reflection principle
+Moreover, this coupling is maximal, and the coupling time $\sigma_a$ satisfies the reflection principle

 \end{THM}

 Note that the origin is represented by the triple $(0,0,0)$ in either Cartesian or cylindrical coordinates (though in cylindrical coordinates, any value for $\theta$ would work, and we take 0 for convenience) and similarly for the point $(0,0,2a)$.